ACDIVOCATech/R_Policy/README.md

     Day\_Deleter() and stay vigilant for 30 mins.
 All should be good.
 7. Delete local branch (run `git gc` or `git prune` or `git branch -D branch_name`).

+## file management strategy:

+ * Each concept get their own folder starting with "AV_".
+The functions they depend on are added to a custom package starting with "AVDG".
+ * Each concept repository will be kept clean and the root will only contain the runner `R`, `sh` and `log` files.
+In some cases, auth tokens and other such randomities can be allowed to live on the folder.
+Everything else should go into these folders (where required):
+    * `Inputs` - Inputs to the process. - BE CAREFUL - sometimes this isn't a real folder, but a symlink from dropbox.
+    * `Outputs` - Whatever comes out of the project.
+This is almost always symlinked into dropbox.
+    * `Punctual` - one-off scripts, something like testing, or one-time cleans, etc... they all go into this folder

+ * Git commit strategy - `R` files and their `sh` runners **should** get committed. `log` files, input and output data should not.
+Counter files (like which inputs have been processed) are in the grey zone... for now let's say yes but I don't like it.